KoshakiDev/Bounce-BUAS-Intake-Assignment/README.md

 ## Game Description

 You are a dodgeball which can turn into a rock and a balloon.
 Dodgeballs bounce.
 Rocks falls fast.
 Balloons fly.
 Avoid spikes and reach the finish line.
+Game idea is roughly based on "Bounce Tales" for Nokia.

 ## References